eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Host
 ----
-A *Host* makes reference to the physical (or logical i.e. Docker) machine where one or more DDS *Processes* are running.
+*Host* makes reference to the physical (or logical i.e. Docker) machine where one or more DDS *Processes* are running.
 This entity is connected directly with the *Users* running in this *Host*.